Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: METHOD

-Fig.~\ref{fig:mss_log} shows $\mathcal{J}_1$ for three different window sizes.
-The noise present in $h(t)$ results in high error values once the noise floor is reached.
+Figure~\ref{fig:mss_log} shows $\mathcal{J}_1$ for three different window sizes: 128, 512, and 2048 samples.
+The top panels show that reaching the noise floor in $h(t)$ leads to high error values.
 The bottom panels highlight the large errors in the early frames, caused by differences in the buildup of echo density in the onset region.
 These differences are particularly pronounced for shorter window lengths.
 Fig.~\ref{fig:mss_lin} shows a zoomed view of $\mathcal{J}_2$ for different window sizes ranging from 128 to 4096 samples.
 For larger window sizes, which provide higher frequency resolution, the error is larger.
 In contrast to $\mathcal{J}_1$, the linear distance $\mathcal{J}_2$ does not capture the difference in noise floor level.

 The EDC, computed according to Eq.~\eqref{eq:edc_schroeder}, describes the remaining signal energy from each time index onward.
 To split the signal into subbands, we use an energy-preserving fractional-octave filter bank\footnote{\url{https://pyfar.readthedocs.io/en/stable/modules/pyfar.dsp.filter.html}}, which does not introduce significant delay.
 When comparing EDCs at each time index, several factors must be considered.
 The first value, $\varepsilon(0; f_\textrm{bn})$, represents the total energy of the signal within the analyzed frequency band.
-Jointly estimating both $\varepsilon(0; f_\textrm{bn})$ and $T_{60}(f_\textrm{bn})$ can lead to a more irregular loss landscape.
+Jointly estimating both $\varepsilon(0; f_\textrm{bn})$ and $T_{60}(f_\textrm{bn})$ can lead to a more irregular loss profile due to more degrees of freedom in the optimization.
+In particular, for the case of the MSS loss, mismatches in overall energy can be partially compensated for by adjusting $f_\textrm{c}$ and $T_{60}^{\textrm{dc}}$ towards lower values.
+While in the case of EDC distances, energy mismatches can produce intersecting curves and consequently introduce local minima.
 To mitigate this, we match the energy of $\hat{h}(t; \theta^*_{\Gamma})$ to that of $h(t)$ by appropriately scaling the input and output gains.

-Fig.~\ref{fig:edc_curves} shows the EDCs of $h(t)$ and $\hat{h}(t; \theta^*_{\Gamma})$ in one-octave bands from 31.5~Hz to 16~kHz.
+Figure~\ref{fig:edc_curves} shows the EDCs of $h(t)$ and $\hat{h}(t; \theta^*_{\Gamma})$ at four one-octave bands.
 The values are correctly aligned at $t = 0$, and the decay behavior is also well matched.
 Before reaching the noise floor, the curves differ slightly, mainly due to differences in echo and modal density, which are more noticeable in the lower frequency bands.
 The target signal’s background noise appears as a clear plateau, whereas $\hat{h}(t; \theta^*_{\Gamma})$ exhibits a clean decay.